Ex-Arkansas surgeon general explains ACHI's role in providing COVID-19 stats

 “Obviously in some of the larger, more urban areas of the United States, the difference between a one-story school building and a six-story building is different so some of those building risks may be different also, so again I think local leaders have to balance the risks to the benefits and make those informed decisions they best that they can.”

-Doctor, address the topic of hesitancy when it comes to people, including employees, who either are not ready for or do not want to receive the COVID-19 vaccinations.
+Doctor, address the topic of hesitancy when it come to people, including employees, who either are not ready for or do not want to receive the COVID-19 vaccinations.

 Thompson: “I think it’s a great question and I think any time you are in an emergency-type situation, people’s anxiety is higher and therefore their decision-making process is probably more tuned.
 This is a new threat.
 The threat is real not inly on the short term but even [a couple of weeks ago] the Journal of the American Medical Association published a study that said up to 30 percent of people that had COVID-19, not serious COVID-19, had long-hauler events where they have respiratory problems or stamina problems or memory problems.
 I think the effects of this virus are going to be with many of us for a long time and they are not the effects that one wants to have.